- ICC VATICAN PROSECUTION

 On April 16, 2013, the Court (in a 3-to-2 decision over two dissents) ruled that it lacked jurisdiction to consider our claims.

 CCR v.
-United States is a petition for extraordinary relief requesting that the Army Court of Criminal Appeals order the Judge in the court martial of alleged Wikileaks leaker PFC Bradley Manning to grant the public and press access to the government’s motion papers, the court’s own orders, and transcripts of proceedings, none of which have been made public to date.
+United States is a petition for extraordinary relief requesting that the Army Court of Criminal Appeals order the Judge in the court martial of alleged Wikileaks leaker PFC Chelsea Manning to grant the public and press access to the government’s motion papers, the court’s own orders, and transcripts of proceedings, none of which have been made public to date.
 In addition, the petition challenges the fact that substantive legal matters in the court martial – including a pretrial publicity order – have been argued and decided in secret.

 The courtroom at Ft.
 Meade, Maryland where pretrial proceedings in Manning’s case are being held has generally been open to interested members of the public.
 But the several dozen members of the public and media who can make it to the courtroom in person are the only ones able to hear what is happening on a given day, because no transcripts are ever released.
 As one of the declarations we filed in this case notes, even the media are forced to resort to comparing notes during the breaks because of the lack of a transcript.
 Obviously, there can be no possible national-security justification for not publishing a transcript when anyone from the public can walk into the hearing and hear the same proceedings.